Feng Shui Garden Ideas For A Serene Outdoor Space

 According to legend, Cleopatra credited her exceptional beauty to bathing in aloe vera gel.
 There are many other common garden plants that that can be grown and used in beauty care.
 Learn about creating a cosmetic garden and selecting plants for beauty gardens here.

-Growing your own bridal bouquet can be a rewarding and economical project, as long as you know what you?re getting into.
-Learn more about how to plant wedding flowers and caring for wedding flowers you?ve grown right here.
+Growing your own bridal bouquet can be a rewarding and economical project, as long as you know what you're getting into.
+Learn more about how to plant wedding flowers and care for the wedding flowers you've grown right here.

-We?ve all heard the verse: ?Ring around the rosies, pocket full of posies??
+We've all heard the verse: "Ring around the rosie, pocket full of posies?"
 Have you ever questioned, exactly what is a posy (or posey)?
 Click on the following article to learn the answer, as well as tips on how you can create a posy plant garden of your own.

 In order to showcase their beloved plants, many Victorian gardeners chose to display them in Parterre knot gardens.
 What is a Parterre garden?
 These are a take on the traditional knot garden but slightly simpler to maintain.
 Learn how to create a Parterre garden here.